Federal Application for Exemption From Self-Employment Tax for Use by Ministers, Members of Religious Orders and Christian Science Practitioners

 Historical Past-Year Versions of Federal Form 4361

-We have a total of four past-year versions of Form 4361 in the TaxFormFinder archives, including for the previous tax year.
+We have a total of five past-year versions of Form 4361 in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 Form 4361 (Rev. January 2011)